NooneBug/obsidian_vaults/Entity_typing_sota/paper/2015 Dong - A Hybrid Neural Model for Type Classification of Entity Mentions.md

 https://www.ijcai.org/Proceedings/15/Papers/179.pdf

-Introduce a [[Encoders - Neural Based Models - Recurrent architectures]] to predict types for entity mentions.
+Introduce a #encoders_with_recurrent_architecture  to predict types for entity mentions.
 The model is based on the automatically learned distributed representations of mentions and contexts.

 Introduce the [[Encoders - Sentence splitting]]